 The university has been recognized by the Internal Revenue Service as exempt from federal income taxes under section 501(a) of the Internal Revenue Code as an organization described in section 501(c)(3) except to the extent of unrelated business taxable income.
 Donations to the university are generally tax deductible to the donor.
-The university's wholly-owned subsidiaries CVI GVF Holdings 13 Ltd. and Rainier Heights Holdings, LLC are subject to federal income tax as applicable.
-These are pass through entities, and the taxes flow through to the university.
-The university had no unrecognized tax benefits that would have required an adjustment to its net assets at June 30, 2023 or 2022.
+The university's wholly-owned subsidiary, Rainier Heights Holdings, LLC, is disregard for federal income tax purposes, and its activity flows through to the university.
+The university had no unrecognized tax benefits that would have required an adjustment to its net assets at June 30, 2024 or 2023.